 The mountainous region of Pelion has many wonderful villages with traditional stone houses and paved paths, surrounded by lush greenery.
-Makrinitsa stands out for the lovely central square with the gorgeous view to the town of Volos and the Pagasetic Gulf.
+Makrinitsa stands out for the lovely central square with a gorgeous view of the town of Volos and the Pagasetic Gulf.
 Visitors love walking around the paved streets and checking out the traditional products at the entrance path of Makrinitsa.
 The surrounding nature is gorgeous and many hiking trails start from or cross this wonderful village.

 About the villages in Greece

 Villages in the Cyclades are usually constructed around a port or along the slopes of a hill with breathtaking sea view.
 Houses are small and surrounded by flowered yards, no large block of flats.
 The window shutters and doors are usually painted in blue or other vibrant colors.
 Churches have white walls and blue domes, while the streets in the village center are narrow and paved.
 The capital of the Cycladic islands is usually called Chora.
-The most famous village in Greece is Oia, located in the Cycladic island of Santorini.
+The most famous village in Greece is Oia, located on the Cycladic island of Santorini.

-Due to the long occupation by Venetians in the Medieval times, many Greece villages have evident Venetian architecture.
+Due to the long occupation by Venetians in Medieval times, many Greece villages have evident Venetian architecture.
 The Old Town of Rhodes and Corfu are characteristic examples of this architecture with two or three-storey residences, no balconies, and paved streets.
-Such old towns are found in other places, like Chania, Rethymno, and Heraklion in Crete, Monemvasia, and Nafplion in Peloponnese.
+Such old towns are found in other places, like Chania, Rethymno, and Heraklion in Crete, Monemvasia, and Nafplion in the Peloponnese.
 This is also why so many Venetian Castles are found all around the mainland country and the Greek islands.

 The traditional style of mountainous villages has small stone houses, lovely yards, and paved square.
 Due to their remote location, mountainous villages have few inhabitants and truly authentic style.
-Pelion, Zagoria, and Peloponnese are regions with picturesque villages in the mountains.
+Pelion, Zagorochoria, and Peloponnese are regions with picturesque villages in the mountains.
 Most of them make their living from agriculture and cattle-breeding, while seaside villages mainly rely on tourism.